 Prescription medications, including cortisone and steroids, are often helpful to lessen the itching and swelling of bed bug bites.
 Some people’s skin will show the bed bug bites longer than others, and sometimes up to a year.
 If the bites do not start to fade within a few weeks, you may want to see a dermatologist for their expert opinion on what steps, if any, should be taken.

-5. Call or Email Whitney, LLP for your free consultation in your hotel, apartment or vacation rental claim.
+5. Call or Email Whitney, LLP for your legal consultation in your hotel, apartment or vacation rental claim.

-Whitney, LLP offers all potential clients a free consultation.
+Whitney, LLP offers all potential clients a legal consultation.
 Call us at (410) 583-8000, or use our Quick Contact form.

 Experienced Legal Representation for Victims of Bed Bugs